Shitcode9/MTE301_Lab/README.md

 code . # open VS code
 ```

+### Extra functionalities
+**Pause and rewind/fast forward**: at any time the SFML window is open when you execute your code, you can pause it by pressing ```p``` on your keyboard.
+Press ```p``` again to unpause it.
+While it's paused, you can also rewind or fast-forward by pressing the left and right arrow keys to carefully observe how your robot is moving each iteration.

 ### Debugger
-Optionally, if you want to use the debugger to observe the stack trace and keep track of variables to observe if your code is working as intended, go to the **VSCode_Files** folder and follow the steps there.
+Optionally, if you want to use the debugger to observe the stack trace and keep track of variables to observe if your code is working as intended, go to the [VSCode_Files](https://github.com/TakShimoda/MTE301_Lab/tree/master/VSCode_Files) folder and follow the steps there.
 ## Lab 1: Elementary Robotic Navigation
 <img src="https://github.com/user-attachments/assets/d9214c43-6af7-4de7-a8cb-cb3bf2725aef" width="500">